Colorado Child Custody Laws FAQ

-As you are preparing for a divorce in Colorado Springs, Colorado, child custody can often be a difficult issue to navigate.
+As you are preparing for a divorce in Colorado, child custody can often be a difficult issue to navigate.
 At Liberty Law Center, we have the answers to the many questions you have over your parental rights and child custody issues when ending a marriage, and here on our blog we want to unpack a few basic ideas around child custody and child support.

-Parental Responsibility and How It Is Determined?
+What is Parental Responsibility and How It Is Determined?

 Colorado uses the term “parental responsibility,” not custody.
 This refers to decision making responsibility, and it refers to a parent’s authority to make major decisions about a child’s overall welfare like health decisions, religious activities, and education.
 It can be shared jointly, awarded to one parent or divided.
 Divorcing parents may agree on parental responsibility for themselves, which they will document for the court in their separation agreement or parenting plan.
 If no agreement is reached, the decision will be left to the Court using the standard of what is in the best interests of the child.